Remote depots for code drops

 list user remote * -//...

-Adding these lines to the p4 protect table is sound practice for any Helix Server installation, whether its administrator intends to use remote depots or not.
+Adding these lines to the p4 protect table is sound practice for any Helix Core Server installation, whether its administrator intends to use remote depots or not.

 • Contact the oak site’s administrator and obtain the name of the oak site’s service user.